 Winter is often viewed as ‘down time’ in the garden, with little to do but wait until spring.
 Not so.
-There are many plants that provide winter interest, particularly when used in seasonal pot and container displays.
+There are many winter plants for the garden, particularly when used in seasonal pot and container displays.

 Bright flowers, vivid berries, evergreen foliage and colourful stems can all be combined to great effect.
 With the right plants you can create a high-impact but low-maintenance scheme, to lift the spirits on even the darkest of days.